Support from ARU before you apply/as an applicant

 If you would like any advice or support, please email [email protected]

-If you speak to Residential Services after this date, we will do our best to accommodate you.
+If you speak to Residential Services after 30 June, we'll do our best to accommodate you.
 However, we cannot guarantee a place in ARU-managed accommodation in your first year.

-If you are struggling to pay the £300 to secure your ARU accommodation please contact Debbie on [email protected] or by calling 01245 684288 to discuss if we can defer payment until you receive your student funding.
+We ask for a £300 deposit to secure accommodation.
+If you're struggling to pay this, please email Debbie on [email protected] or call 01245 684288 to discuss if we can defer payment until you receive your student funding.

 If you are planning on moving into the private sector, we are unable to move the due date for any deposits, but in exceptional circumstances we may be able to pay any Care Leaver’s Bursary early.